lowRISC/opentitan/hw/ip/rv_plic/README.md

 ## `reg_rv_plic.py`

-The tool is to create register hjson and top module `rv_plic.sv` files given values of number of sources, number of targets, and max value of priority.
+The tool is to create register Hjson and top module `rv_plic.sv` files given values of number of sources, number of targets, and max value of priority.
 By default `sources` is **32**, `target` is **1** and `priority` is **7** (8 level of priorities supported)